petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 Any other field can be added to the struct containing states data.
 The `*.states.mat` files should be stored in the basepath.

 ### Behavior (being implemented)
+This is a data container for behavioral tracking data.
 A Matlab struct `behaviorName` stored in a .mat file: `sessionName.behaviorName.behavior.mat` with the following fields:
 * `timestamps`:  array of timestamps that match the data subfields (in seconds).
 * `sr`: sampling rate (Hz).
 * SpatialSeries: several options as defined below, each with optional subfields: